Elin-/ASCIIByte.jl/doc/Reference.md

 Matching on ASCIIChar Vectors
 ----------------------------

-The next functions works as in String but on ASCIIChar Vectors:
+The next functions are analogous to that of string, but works on ASCIIChar Vectors:

 	ismatch{T<:ASCIIChar}(r::Regex, s::Vector{T})
 	contains{T<:ASCIIChar}(s::Vector{T}, r::Regex)